spruteanu/scrambler/docs/Design.md

 // definition for an incremental Date, with 1 hour step new Date().increment(1, Calendar.HOUR)

-// a value to generate java.util.HashSet() 100 count with incremental step 10
+// generate java.util.HashSet() 100 count with incremental step 10
 new HashSet().of(4.increment(10), 100)

 // random range 1..100 integer value